Azure/acs-engine/docs/kubernetes.md

 * [Troubleshooting](kubernetes/troubleshooting.md) - Running into issues?
 Start here to troubleshoot Kubernetes.
 * [Features](kubernetes/features.md) - Guide to alpha, beta, and stable functionality in acs-engine.
+* [For Kubernetes Developers](kubernetes/k8s-developers.md) - Info for devs working on Kubernetes upstream and wanting to test using acs-engine.

 ## Known Issues